BreakTheIdeas-SMP/.github/README.md

 # BreakTheIdeas-SMP
-This is the Main repository.
+This is the GitHub-Page from the died BreakTheIdeas-SMP-Server.